pingles/clj-kafka/README.md

 Simple Clojure interface to [Kafka](http://incubator.apache.org/kafka/).

 It's currently a snapshot only until things flesh out a little more.
+[API Documentation is also available](http://pingles.github.com/clj-kafka/).

 ## Installing